guptan404/markdown-cv/index.md

   - Implemented responsive design principles to ensure a seamless user experience across devices.
   - Conducted rigorous testing and debugging to resolve technical issues and improve platform performance.
   - Assisted in integrating AWS services like AWS EC2 and AWS S3 for cloud storage.

+- Flutter Developer
+  Thoughtmates, [Location] (July 2021 - May 2022)
+  - Developed scalable UI components using Flutter framework.
+  - Fixed bugs and optimized app performance for a seamless user experience.
+  - Implemented new functionalities such as chat, audio, and video call features.
+  - Integrated multiple APIs to enhance app capabilities and data exchange.

 - Flutter Developer Intern
   StartWithGenesis, Work From Home (May 2021 - July 2021)